A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Functional integral definition

-\emph{In effect, the mathematical model supplies a family of isomorphic Hilbert spaces.
-The family represents a lack of knowledge; not of the system but of the measuring ``ruler".
-Once a measurement has been made, it is given comparative meaning (that is, it can be compared to other measurements) through a specific representation of the associated observable carried by the Hilbert space based on $G_\lambda$.
-Barring \emph{external} interaction, this representation will continue to be descriptive; otherwise the representation will no longer be valid in subsequent measurements.
-Alternatively, since we have stipulated here that $\lambda:G\rightarrow G_\lambda$ is an isomotry, we can imagine a single Hilbert space with an undetermined basis.
-A measurement allows identification of a relevant basis by which subsequent comparisons of measurement can be made --- if no external interactions interfere.
-If there are external interactions, the chosen basis is no longer relevant and we must start over.} \end{remark}
+In effect, the topological model supplies a family of isomorphic (under measurement) Hilbert spaces.
+The family represents indeterminacy; not of the system (observable $\mathrm{O}$) but of the system relative to some measuring ``ruler" (observable $\mathrm{O}_\lambda$).
+Once a measurement has been made, $\mathrm{O}$ is given only comparative meaning through a specific representation of the associated observable $\mathrm{O}_\lambda$ carried by some Hilbert space based on a specific, locally compact $G_\lambda$.
+Alternatively, we can imagine a single encompassing Hilbert space with unitarily-equivalent undetermined subspaces.
+An initial preparation/measurement allows identification of a fiducial subspace $L^1(G_\lambda,\mathfrak{B})$ by which comparisons with subsequent $G_\lambda$-preserving measurements can be made.
+This picture meshes well with the perspective of \emph{\cite{APR}} if we identify $\Lambda$ with their ``frames of reference and preparation devices''. \end{remark}

-Before leaving this section it is appropriate to stress that $\mathrm{int}_\Lambda$ is a Banach algebra homomorphism.
-In consequence, it is not hard to see potential applications in quantum physics.